oplik0/mn2/README.md

 # mn2
 ## A better Mininet CLI

 Have you ever wanted Mininet CLI to be just a bit more modern?
-Or maybe tried to look up what can you even run just to be greeted with unhelpful help?
+Or maybe tried to look up what can you even run just to be greeted with entirely unhelpful help output?

 Look no further, this project abuses the `px` command to replace the default `cmd`-based CLI with a new one using `prompt_toolkit` and `typer` for improved user and developer experience.